Choosing Your First Year, First Semester Mathematics Course

 Bridging Course For Students Who Want To Take MATH1013

-If you are reading this information prior to 6th February 2019, are worried that you do not have the required background knowledge for MATH1013 and may want to take MATH1013 in Semester 1, then it is highly recommended that you consider taking the new Maths Bridging Course that is being offered from 6th February to 15th February, just prior to O-Week.
+If you are reading this information prior to 10th February 2020, are worried that you do not have the required background knowledge for MATH1013 and may want to take MATH1013 in Semester 1, then it is highly recommended that you consider taking the Maths Bridging Course that is being offered from 10th February to 19th February, just prior to the start of semester.

 MATH1115 - Advanced Mathematics and Applications 1MATH1115 is part of our honours level stream.
-Students who are thinking of doing Honours in Mathematics should enrol in this course.
+Students who think they might do Honours in Mathematics at the end of their degree should enrol in this course.
 However, taking MATH1115 does not mean that you have to do an honours year in Mathematics.
 The honours level courses are intended for those who want an in-depth understanding of mathematics.
 They are not just meant for mathematics students; many physics, engineering and actuarial students also take the honours courses.
-A number of students who completed Honours in Mathematics did a PhD in Biology.
+Also, a number of students who complete Honours in Mathematics go on to study in a variety of other areas: for example some students go on to complete a PhD in Biology.

 MATH1115 students who are planning to complete a Specialisation in Advanced Mathematics, or who are in a Bachelor of Mathematical Sciences, or who already suspect they will do Honours in Mathematics, may want to look at enrolling in MATH2222 concurrently with MATH1115.
-You will require permission from the MATH2222 course convener to enrol and we encourage you to also talk to the MATH1115 lecturers.
+Depending on your program you might require permission from the MATH2222 course convener to enrol and we encourage you to also talk to the MATH1115 lecturers.

 MATH1013 - Mathematics and Applications 1MATH1013 is part of the techniques stream of courses.
 It is designed for those who need to use mathematics as a tool.
 As the name suggests, the course focusses on techniques that can be used to solve mathematical problems without going into the theorems and proofs behind the techniques.
 Many of the science, engineering and economics courses at ANU have MATH1013, or MATH1115, as either an elective or compulsory requirement.
 See, for example, the Major in Water Science, the Bachelor of Software Engineering (Honours) (which have MATH1013 or MATH1115 as an elective requirement), or the Bachelor of Advanced Computing (Research and Development) (Honours) (MATH1013 or MATH1115 is compulsory).